Follow these steps to import model file from GitLab

 • If you would like to make any changes, you can go back and make the changes.

-• Once you have reviewed everything, click “Submit” to start the model import process.
+• Once you have reviewed everything, click Deploy to start the model import process.

-• Once you click submit, the model import process will start.
+• Once you click submit, the model import process would start.

 • It may take some time to complete the import process, and during this time, you will be redirected to your workspace and can see the status of the import under "In Progress/Failed" tab.